 I was using HIT exercises such as a SuperSlow Leg Press very effectively.
 I still recall walking up a long steep hill with a friend that did hours of Zumba every week for many years.
 She was winded and I wasn’t.
 And I did zero cardio and was proud of the fact that I never broke a sweat exercising.
 That was my confirmation that cardio was nonsense.

-Now I can see that I made the same error the cardio-junkies made, just the flipside.
-Cardio warriors train their heart to be stronger but do little to strengthen the muscles to support their heart.
+Now I can see that I made the same error the cardio junkies made, just the flip side.
+Cardio warriors train their hearts to be stronger but do little to strengthen the muscles to support their hearts.
 Meanwhile, I was building my muscles to take the load off my heart, but doing nothing to directly target the cardiovascular system.

 The common thread on how my view of cardio was formed and validated is that I had a narrow and incomplete view of what health is.
 I also didn’t challenge my assumptions, which is something I did frequently with nutrition.
 I